Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Enterprise-Reference-Architecture-Single-region.md

 **Subnets**: Each subnet is associated with its corresponding NSG.

 **Private Link**:Azure Private Link enables you to access Azure PaaS Services (for example, Azure Storage and SQL Database) and Azure hosted customer-owned/partner services over a Private Endpoint in your virtual network.
 Traffic between your virtual network and the service traverses over the Microsoft backbone network, eliminating exposure from the public Internet.

+**Azure Private DNS**: Azure Private DNS manages and resolves domain names in the virtual network without the need to configure a custom DNS solution.
+By using private DNS zones, you can use your own custom domain name instead of the Azure-provided names during deployment.
+Using a custom domain name helps you tailor your virtual network architecture to best suit your organization's needs.
+It provides a naming resolution for virtual machines (VMs) within a virtual network and connected virtual networks.
+Additionally, you can configure zones names with a split-horizon view, which allows a private and a public DNS zone to share the name.

 ## Identity management
 The following technologies provide identity management capabilities in the Azure environment: